-Postdoctoral Fellows have full access to the Gradlife, a website which provides access to specialized workshops, and online resources and programming covering both academic and non-academic issues.
-They are also able to partake in the Graduate Professional Skills program, which focuses on skills beyond those conventionally learned within a disciplinary program, skills that may be critical to success in the wide range of careers that graduates enter, both within and outside academe.
+Postdoctoral Fellows are able to partake in the Graduate Professional Skills program, which focuses on skills beyond those conventionally learned within a disciplinary program, skills that may be critical to success in the wide range of careers that graduates enter, both within and outside academe.
+Postdoctoral fellows have access to a range of workshops offered by the Graduate Centre for Academic Communication (GCAC), including topics such as "writing a grant proposal" and "maximizing poster presentations."

 Additionally, postdoctoral fellows may take advantage of their access to the Career Exploration and Education Centre, which offers a comprehensive, personalized range of career education and employment services to support and empower participants in making informed decisions about their career and employment goals.
 Postdoctoral fellows are eligible for individual career consultations with a career educator.

 The Career & Co-curricular Learning Network (CLNx) is an online service bringing together opportunities and resources for career, advising, research, mentorship and co-curricular experiences.
 International postdoctoral fellows can take advantage of an English Conversation Community hub for postdocs only, and improve their conversational English.

-Finally, postdoctoral fellows have access to a range of workshops offered by the Graduate Centre for Academic Communication, including topics such as "writing a grant proposal" and "maximizing poster presentations."
+Finally, postdoctoral fellows are able to use the services of the Centre for Graduate Mentorship & Supervision.

-Equity, diversity and inclusion
+Equity, Diversity and Inclusion